carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 There are many ways of accessing a package in order to start using it.
 In this section, we will study the most common ones.
-At the end, we'll describe briefly other alternatives that may be useful in some cases.
+At the end, we'll describe briefly some alternatives that may be useful in some cases.
 ## Install a package from CRAN

 [CRAN](https://cran.r-project.org/) is the official repository for R Packages.